7 things you should know about Big Data

 Big Data refers to technologies that are capable of processing massive data sets.
 Having to deal with these impressive and ever-increasing quantities of data, a new generation of management tools has emerged.
 Even though Big Data and Artificial Intelligence get a lot of media coverage it still remains difficult to know what people are exactly talking about.
 Herewith seven clues that may help you.

-A diverse sector : Big Data can be addressed many ways : data engineering, data wrangling, data science...
-It is a field with a wide variety of skills and the mastering of artificial intelligence technologies, ranging from machine or deep learning to business use cases such as predictive maintenance.
+Big Data can be addressed many ways : data engineering, data wrangling, data science...
+It is a field with a wide variety of skills and the mastering of artificial intelligence technologies, ranging from Machine or Deep Learning to business use cases such as predictive maintenance.
 It’s an open and fast-moving ecosystem, an ideal playground for innovative ideas.

-The stakes are huge : the value that can be created by analyzing structured and un-structured data sources in a single location is enormous.
+The value that can be created by analyzing structured and un-structured data sources in a single location is enormous.
 You can for instance learn much more about consumer behaviour and offer a unique service at the right moment.
 Potentially data will change business models and trigger eco-systems in which companies operate.

-New career prospects : a new sector rimes with new experts.
-Data analysts, data engineers, data architects and many other still to be invented competences are needed.
+A new sector rimes with new experts.
+Data analysts, Data engineers, Data miners and many other still to be invented competences are needed.
 It is often said that it is very hard to find a data scientist with more than 10 years of experience.
 Big Data opens up new careers opportunities for those who want to have "the sexiest job of the 21st Century".